GustavBrock/VBA.Round/README.md

 * Rounding Currency, Decimal, and Double up, down, by 4/5, or to a specified count of significant figures
 * Rounding \(and scaling\) all items of a series of numbers to have the sum to match a desired rounded total
+* Rounding by the Power of Two (Base 2), up, down, or by 4/5

 In many areas, rounding that accurately follows specific rules are needed - accounting, statistics, insurance, etc.